andrewbrdk/AB-Testing-Implementation/README.md

 #### 8. Weights

-Group split changes in active experiments require caution.
+Changing group weights in active experiments may result in users switching groups.
-Users receive their experiment groups on each visit, and altering splits may cause them to switch groups.
+Users receive their experiment groups on each visit.
-While `hash(user_id || exp_name) % n_groups` remains constant, its mapping to groups depends on the split.
+While `hash(user_id || exp_name) % n_groups` remains constant, its mapping to groups depends on the weights.
-If the split changes, users may be reassigned inconsistently.
+On weights change, users may be reassigned inconsistently.
-To avoid this, previously assigned groups must be stored, either on the client or backend.
+To avoid this, previously assigned groups must be stored.
-In this example, groups are stored on the backend.
+In this example, groups are stored on the backend in the `ASSIGNEDGROUPS` variable.

 ```bash
 python 8_weights.py